vargax/lapsoCarte/README.md

 # LapsoCarte

-LapsoCarte is a web-based visual tool to interact with time-space referenced data.
+**LapsoCarte** is a web platform to visualize and interact with temporal and spatial referenced data.
+It is build over a simple data storage structure which enable a flexible and problem agnostic representation.

 The backend is based on:
 - [**PostGIS**](http://postgis.net/) as a database engine.